ElsaintAl/RollingDice/README.md

-Testing Plotly with a Dice
+Testing Plots with a Dice